Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 The following terms are used on this page:

 - Petitioner: The person completing the Form I-131, Application for Travel Document, on behalf of an individual outside the United States who is seeking parole (or re-parole as explained below).
-The term “self-petitioner” refers to an individual who files Form I-131, Application for Travel Document for him or herself.
+The term “self-petitioner” refers to an individual who files Form I-131, Application for Travel Document for themselves.

-- Sponsor: A sponsor is an individual who agrees to provide financial support for the beneficiary of a parole application by filing Form I-134, Affidavit of Support (PDF, 463.53 KB).
+- Financial Supporter: A financial supporter is an individual who agrees to provide financial support for the beneficiary of a parole application by filing Form I-134, Declaration of Financial Support.

 USCIS uses its discretion to authorize parole.
 Parole allows an individual, who may be inadmissible or otherwise ineligible for admission into the United States, to be paroled into the United States for a temporary period.
-The Immigration and Nationality Act (INA) allows the secretary of Homeland Security to use their discretion to parole any alien applying for admission into the United States temporarily for urgent humanitarian reasons or significant public benefit.
-(See INA section 212(d)(5)).
+The Immigration and Nationality Act (INA) allows the secretary of homeland security to use their discretion to parole any noncitizen applying for admission into the United States temporarily for urgent humanitarian reasons or significant public benefit.
+(See INA section 212(d)(5).)

-An individual who is paroled into the U.S. has not been formally admitted into the United States for purposes of immigration law.
+An individual who is paroled into the United States has not been formally admitted into the United States for purposes of immigration law.

 Parole is not intended to be used solely to avoid normal visa processing procedures and timelines, to bypass inadmissibility waiver processing, or to replace established refugee processing channels.